 EXEMPTION UNDER SECTION 129 OF THE COMPANIES ACT 2013 FOR NOT ATTACHING THE BALANCESHEET OF THE SUBSIDIARY COMPANIES:

-The Annual Accounts of the subsidiary companies shall also be kept for inspection byany shareholders in the head office of the holding company and of the subsidiary companiesconcerned.
+The Annual Accounts of the subsidiary companies shall also be kept for inspection byany shareholders at the Registered Office of the holding Company on any working day and ofthe subsidiary companies concerned.
 The Company shall furnish a hard copy of details ofaccounts of subsidiaries to any shareholder on demand.

 Declaration by an Independent Director (s) & re- appointment if any

-The composition of an Audit Committee and details of meeting are stated in theCorporate Governance Report Details of establishment of vigil mechanism for directors andemployees
+The composition of an Audit Committee and details of meeting are stated in theCorporate Governance Report.

 The vigil mechanism for directors and employees to report genuine concerns has beenestablished as per the provisions of Section 177(9) read with Rule 7 of the Companies(Meeting of Board and its Powers) Rules 2014 for directors and employees to report theirgenuine concerns or grievances.